 If you are interested in a career in cyber security, you can start your journey by doing some of the following:

 - Education: The first step that is compulsory to enter the field of cyber security involves acquiring the right education.
-Earn at least a bachelor’s degree in cyber security or a similar subject.
+Earn a bachelor’s degree in cyber security or a similar subject.
 To land even better job opportunities, aim for a master’s degree.
-If you wish to work while getting your master’s degree, then enroll yourself on a cyber security master’s program online.
+If you wish to work while getting your master’s degree, enroll in a cybersecurity master’s program online.

-- Entry-level positions and internships: Look for internships and entry-level positions in the cyber security sector to gain actual experience.
-A number of organizations offer these work opportunities to help students or recent graduates get practical experience.
+- Entry-level positions and internships: Look for internships and entry-level jobs in the cyber security sector to gain experience.
+Several organizations offer these work opportunities to help students or recent graduates get practical experience.

 - Certifications: To prove your understanding and skills in the cyber security sector, you should also get certifications from reputable organizations, including Certified Ethical Hacker (CEH), CompTIA Security+, Certified Information Security Manager (CISM), and Certified Information Systems Security Professional (CISSP).